gmedinat/gmedinat.github.io/research-highlights.md

 --- -->

 # Galactic archaeology with variable stars

-...
+Galactic archaeology uses present-day stellar populations as tools to reconstruct the formation and evolution of our Galaxy, the Milky Way.
-Puls var stars play a paramount part in gal arch, since they repr stellar popul in uniqu ident evolu phases and ... standard candles.
+Pulsating variable stars play a paramount part in gal arch, since they reprresent stellar populations in uniquely identifiable evolutionary phases and can be used as precise standard candles (that is, their distances are known with high precision).

-CONDUCT
+Over the last decade, I have conducted studies focusing on RR Lyrae stars and Cepheids unravel the Milky Way's history from different but complementary perspectives.

-RECONSTRUCT
+Here, I summarize my research and its outcomes.

 ## RR Lyrae stars